7 Reasons To Add Social Media Approval To Your Workflow

 In its simplest terms, a social media approval system is a process by which teams review and approve content before it's published on social media.
 This can include any form of content and, in some cases, even comments (think branded replies or automated comments offering additional resources).

-The idea is to prevent any potentially harmful content from being shared and to ensure that your posts are on brand and on target.
+The idea is to prevent any potentially harmful content from being shared and to ensure that your social media posts are on brand and on target.
 After all, we've all seen what can happen when brands make a social media blunder.

 That's the gist of it–but like all things, there's more to social media approval systems than that.
 To fully understand its utility, we must look under the hood.